giogina/SpectraMatcher/documentation/README.md

 ## Installation

 A Windows installation file is available [here](../installer/SpectraMatcher-setup.exe).
-Download this .exe and click through the installation wizard.
+Simply download this .exe and click through the installation wizard.
 No special permissions are necessary.

 It is recommended to keep the default installation directory.

 ## Startup